Alulim: Reign

 Alulim is regarded as a fictional figure by Assyriologists.
 References to him are largely limited to lists of legendary ancient rulers.
 He was traditionally considered the first Mesopotamian king, and his reign was placed before the mythical great flood.
 All known sources listing primordial kings consistently state that he lived in Eridu, unless no mention of any cities is made.
 This tradition reflected the perception of Eridu as a city of particular symbolic importance.
 His reign was described as supernaturally long.
-Its duration was regarded as proverbial, as indicated by a letter of the astrologer Ašarēdu to an unspecified Babylonian king, in which he wished him to be blessed by the gods of Babylon with “years of Alulu”.
-According to the Sumerian King List, Alulim retained his position for 28800 years before he was succeeded by Alalgar, who in turn reigned for 36000 years.
+Its duration was regarded as proverbial, as indicated by a letter of the astrologer Ašarēdu to an unspecified Babylonian king, in which he wished him to be blessed by the gods of Babylon with "years of Alulu".
+According to the Sumerian King List, Alulim retained his position for 28,800 years before he was succeeded by Alalngar, who in turn reigned for 36,000 years.
 However, the contents of the Sumerian King List are assumed to not reflect historical reality, and cannot be used to reconstruct early Mesopotamian chronology.
 There is no evidence that the figure of Alulim was incorporated into it from a preexisting older source.
-A different tradition about the length of his reign is preserved in the Ballad of Early Rulers, which states that he ruled for 36000 years.
-According to Irving Finkel, other similar texts give further variant figures, such as 36200 years (tablet BM 40565) or 67200 years (tablet WB 62).
+A different tradition about the length of his reign is preserved in the Ballad of Early Rulers, which states that he ruled for 36,000 years.
+According to Irving Finkel, other similar texts give further variant figures, such as 36,200 years (tablet BM 40565) or 67,200 years (tablet WB 62).